Rwong0687/Rwong0687.github.io/README.md

 to take a given program and improve the efficiency for the user, it displays my ability to create a user interface that will be helpful and user friendly; all of which I believe are skills that will be needed in web development.

+## Code Review:
+Here you will find a lengthy video of myself throuoghly reviewing the orginal code for the projects I've choosen and detailing the enhancments that I planned on making.
+You can view the code review here [Milestone One Code Review](https://github.com/Rwong0687/Rwong0687.github.io/blob/main/2-2MilestoneOneCodeReview_RyanWong_CS499_Revised.mp4).

 ## Projects:

 **1. Catergory One:** Software Design and Engineering: